-When the COVID-19 outbreak hit in March, a campaign was developed to encourage people to quit smoking to improve their health and reduce their risk from the virus.
+When the Covid-19 outbreak hit in March 2020, we developed a campaign to encourage people to quit smoking to improve their health and reduce their risk from the virus.

 As a novel coronavirus, the evidence about the impacts of smoking is still developing.
-However, based on available evidence, the UK Government advises:
+At the peak of the pandemic, based on available evidence, the UK Government advised:

-In March, the Chief Medical Officer Chris Whitty highlighted the risk to smokers from coronavirus and had clear advice on quitting.
+In March 2020, the Chief Medical Officer, Chris Whitty highlighted the risk to smokers from coronavirus and had clear advice on quitting.

 – Chris Whitty, Chief Medical Officer

 Coinciding with the first national lockdown in March 2020, the Quit for COVID campaign was launched.
 This combined local and national action over the months that followed to raise awareness of the risks of smoking and encourage quits.